Athithya117/Hybrid-RAGOps-aws/README.md

-export S3_RAW_PREFIX=data/raw/                        # raw ingest prefix (change to isolate datasets) export S3_CHUNKED_PREFIX=data/chunked/                # chunked output prefix (change to separate processed data) export CHUNK_FORMAT=json                              # 'json' (readable) or 'jsonl' (stream/space efficient) export STORE_ONE_FILE_PER_CHUNK=false            # true for faster parallelism(small-mid scale data) or 'false' 1 raw data file = 1 json/jsonl (if large scale) export OVERWRITE_DOC_DOCX_TO_PDF=true                 # true to delete and replace docx with PDF, false to keep the originals export OVERWRITE_ALL_AUDIO_FILES=true                 # true to delete and replace .mp3, .m4a, .aac, etc as .mav 16khz, false to keep the originals export OVERWRITE_SPREADSHEETS_WITH_CSV=true           # true to delete and replace .xls, .xlsx, .ods, etc as .csv files, false to keep the originals export OVERWRITE_PPT_WITH_PPTS=true                   # true to delete and replace .ppt files as .pptx, false to keep the originals export PDF_PAGE_THRESHOLD=1200                        # Threshold to detect very large pages and split them into subchunks export PDF_WINDOW_SIZE=600                            # Default is page wise chunking, for large page 600 tokens per chunk with 10% token overlap export PDF_DISABLE_OCR=false                          # true to skip OCR (very fast) or false to extract text from images export PDF_OCR_ENGINE=rapidocr                        # 'tesseract' (faster) or 'rapidocr' (high accuracy , slightly slower) export PDF_FORCE_OCR=false                            # true to always OCR(use if source text unreliable but not recommended for scaling)
+export S3_RAW_PREFIX=data/raw/                        # raw ingest prefix (change to isolate datasets) export S3_CHUNKED_PREFIX=data/chunked/                # chunked output prefix (change to separate processed data) export CHUNK_FORMAT=json                              # 'json' (readable) or 'jsonl' (stream/space efficient) export OVERWRITE_DOC_DOCX_TO_PDF=true                 # true to delete and replace docx with PDF, false to keep the originals export OVERWRITE_ALL_AUDIO_FILES=true                 # true to delete and replace .mp3, .m4a, .aac, etc as .mav 16khz, false to keep the originals export OVERWRITE_SPREADSHEETS_WITH_CSV=true           # true to delete and replace .xls, .xlsx, .ods, etc as .csv files, false to keep the originals export OVERWRITE_PPT_WITH_PPTS=true                   # true to delete and replace .ppt files as .pptx, false to keep the originals export PDF_WINDOW_SIZE=512                            # Default is page wise chunking, for large page 600 tokens per chunk with 10% token overlap export PDF_DISABLE_OCR=false                          # true to skip OCR (very fast) or false to extract text from images export PDF_OCR_ENGINE=rapidocr                        # 'tesseract' (faster) or 'rapidocr' (high accuracy , slightly slower) export PDF_FORCE_OCR=false                            # true to always OCR(use if source text unreliable but not recommended for scaling)